Irys-xyz/js-sdk/packages/ethereum-ethers-v6/README.md

 # ethereum-ethers-v6

-Provider adapter library for adapting ethersv5 providers for use with the web Ethereum Irys bundler token client
+Provider adapter library for adapting ethersv5 providers for use with the web Ethereum Irys bundler token client.

 ## Docs